 And the fact that she kept walking into the kitchen WAY more than normal – just to sneak a cookie in passing – proved her right!

 - Almond Flour or Almond Meal.
 Required for the classic almond flavor of these shortbread thumbprint cookies.
-If you make your own homemade almond milk, you can use the leftover almond meal!
+If you make your own Homemade Almond Milk, you can use the leftover almond meal in this recipe!

 - Oat Flour or Whole Wheat Flour.
-Both are optional, but both help to offset the cost of almond flour – even if it’s just a little bit!
+Both are optional but help to offset the cost of almond flour – even if it’s just a little bit!

 - Almond Extract.
 We don’t need much, but a little splash gives amazing flavor!